|Policy and Grading|

 Life throws us all curveballs sometimes.
 If issues outside class are impacting your ability to keep with the work - see one of the faculty.
 They will help you come up with a plan to get on track.
 Do not ask Ninjas for extensions or special accomodations.

 Weekly lab reportsAll labs will be submitted via Canvas one week later before your next lab session starts.
 Ninjas will grade and comment on your labs during the class period when you submit it.
 They will provide comments such that your future labs will get better and better as the year goes on.
 If you have questions on the comments, please see one of the faculty.
 For each of your lab reports, you will receive an overall grade and specific comments for strategies to improve your report (the comments are on Canvas).
 We are providing grades on lab reports to help you get a sense of expectations.
 The grade options are:

-QuizzesThere will be a weekly diagnostic quiz before each Monday class.
-The point of the weekly "diagnostic quiz" is for both you and for us to get a glimpse of what you understand and what you are still figuring out.
-Your score on these quizzes will not affect your grade (but you must complete 70% of them on time, so set yourself a reminder).
+QuizzesThere will be a regular diagnostic quizes.
+The point of the "diagnostic quiz" is for both you and for us to get a glimpse of what you understand and what you are still figuring out.
+Your score on these quizzes will not affect your grade (but you must complete 75% of them on time, so set yourself a reminder).

 You are encouraged to work with others, but please turn in your own work.
-In general you will be required to take all your own data and do your own experiments.
-On some occasions you may need to work with a lab partner, but those assignments will be explicitly stated.
-Please write the names of people you collaborate with on each of the assignments that you turn in.
+You will be required to take all your own data and do your own experiments.
+Turning in the same plot as a friend is considered academic dishonesty.